(I may earn a small commission from the products mentioned in this post.)

 3-4 times per day in the days following TKR is a reasonable amount that will help reduce inflammation.
 You’ll experience pain the first two weeks after surgery but soon you’ll be feeling much better.
 It’s wise to continue elevating your knee a few times a day, especially in the afternoon if you’ve been active during the day.

-I had a favorite spot on the couch where I’d elevate and ice my knee while watching the evening news.
+I had a favorite recliner where I’d elevate and ice my knee while watching the evening news.
 Icing and elevating the leg at the same time kills 2 birds with one stone – they complement each other but make sure you don’t ice too long (15-20 minutes).

 This routine worked well for me as I recovered.
 It helped prepare me to sleep with less swelling so I’d wake up more refreshed the following day.